Believing In Themselves: Bertha and Bilkis’ Stories

 How Two Young Women Became Leaders

 It’s hard to be a girl in Ghana.
 Girls face stigmas and challenges that boys do not, especially when it comes to standing up for themselves, pursuing their interests, and excelling in careers outside the home.
-But Bertha and Bilkis, two powerful young women, are now able to help girls how to overcome those challenges, and it’s thanks to confidence in themselves that they learned from Right To Play.
+But Bertha and Bilkis, now 24, are helping girls overcome those challenges.
+The powerful young women are inspirations and mentors to a younger generation of girls in Accra facing the same challenges that they once did.
+And it’s thanks to confidence in themselves that they learned from Right To Play.

 Defying the Tyranny of Low Expectations